-The airspace over central Japan has been controlled by the U.S. military since the end of World War II known as “Yokota Airspace”.
+The airspace over central Japan has been under the control of the U.S. military since the end of World War II, known as “Yokota Airspace”.
 It extends north from the Izu Peninsula of Shizuoka Prefecture to Niigata Prefecture.
-Commercial aircraft cannot enter this airspace for landings and departures at Tokyo's Haneda Airport without U.S. military approval until now.
-The Narita Internationa Airport was built at approximately 60 kilometers (37 mi) far away from the central Tokyo during 6-70's.
-Farms and villages around Sanrizuka in Narita city were demolished by the Japanese government in order to build the New Tokyo International Airport.
-There were long-standing protests by local farmers and student radicals during the 1960s and 70s and is still under dispute today.
-Some of the activists acquired and shared a small plot of land (One -tsubo / about 3.3m² ) in protest of the eviction.
-Some established themselves as farmers, living inside of the airport compound.
-The Airport was finally opened in 1978.
-The local community was destroyed after a long struggle and many of villagers left.
-There were internal disputes between opposition groups of radicals and villagers during 1980's.
-Today there are still some pending court cases on land right issues left to be resolved.
-Three of the farms were kept running inside of the Airport stopping the expansion plan.
-Since its opening, the use of the airport has been restricted to daytime traffic only due to noise-pollution effecting the surrounding residential area.
-Narita airport can be seen as an example of a badly implemented national development strategy, and deemed a failure.
-Its original function as an international airport for Tokyo has been partially re-taken by Tokyo Haneda airport. |
+Until now, commercial aircraft have been unable to enter this airspace for landings and departures at Tokyo's Haneda Airport without U.S. military approval.
+The Narita International Airport was constructed approximately 60 kilometres (37 miles) from central Tokyo during the 1960s and 1970s.
+The Japanese government demolished farms and villages around Sanrizuka in Narita city to make way for the New Tokyo International Airport.
+Local farmers and student radicals protested for many years during the 1960s and 1970s, and the issue remains unresolved today.
+Some of the activists established themselves as farmers, living inside of the airport compound.
+The airport was finally opened in 1978.
+The local community was destroyed after a long struggle, with many villagers leaving.
+There were internal disputes between opposition groups of radicals and villagers during the 1980s.
+Today, there are still some pending court cases on land rights issues that require resolution.
+Three of the farms were kept running inside the airport, preventing the expansion plan from being implemented.
+Since its opening, the airport has been restricted to daytime traffic only due to noise pollution affecting the surrounding residential area.
+Narita airport is an example of a poorly executed national development strategy, and is considered a failure.
+The airport's original function as an international airport for Tokyo has been partially reclaimed by Tokyo Haneda Airport. |

 ![]() |

-自粛中継 / Self-Censored Live Broadcast 1988年9月、昭和天皇の吐血報道から翌年1月の崩御までの4ヶ月間、日本国内の各TV局はCM、バラエティー番組等を自粛、深夜放送では病状の推移を皇居正門前、二重橋の中継映像とともに放映した。 At the end of 1988, after receiving the news of the Emperor Showa Hirohito's collapse in September until his death in January 1989, the Japanese network TV refrained from showing advertisements and entertainment programs.
-During those four months the bridge in front of the main gate of the Emperors Palace in Tokyo was continuously broadcast at night together with announcements of the Emperors medical condition. |
+自粛中継 / Self-Censored Live Broadcast 1988年9月、昭和天皇の吐血報道から翌年1月の崩御までの4ヶ月間、日本国内の各TV局はCM、バラエティー番組等を自粛、深夜放送では病状の推移を皇居正門前、二重橋の中継映像とともに放映した。 In the final months of 1988, the Japanese network TV made the decision to refrain from showing advertisements and entertainment programmes following the collapse of Emperor Showa Hirohito, from September until his death in January 1989.
+During that time, a bridge in front of the main gate of the Emperor's Palace in Tokyo was shown continuously at night, with updates on the Emperor's condition. |

 Installation view |